 The Benefits of Entertaining Clients

-Entertaining clients with corporate hospitality is seen by critics purely as an expense; but it should instead be seen as an investment in the capstone of any business – the clients.
+Entertaining clients with corporate hospitality is seen by critics purely as an expense; but it should instead be seen as an investment in the business and the clients.

 The popular perception of client hospitality is of lobster canapés served with champagne in an extravagant executive box.
 However hospitality needn’t cost the Earth and there are many options available to suit a range of budgets, whether this is entertaining at a major event, a more participative experience or something completely different.